AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 knowledge base:

--  **max_err** (float, optional), specifying the upper tolerance limit when comparing the similarity between a candidate’s reasoning result and the ground truth during abductive reasoning.
+-  **max_err** (float, optional), specifying the upper tolerance limit when comparing the similarity between a candidate's reasoning result and the ground truth during abductive reasoning.
 This is only applicable when the reasoning result is of a numerical type.
 This is particularly relevant for regression problems where exact matches